 What Is Braille In Short:

 Braille was developed in 1824 by Louis Braille and it is a system of raised dots that can be read with the fingers by people who are blind or who have low vision.

 What is Braille In Detail:

 Braille is the system of raised dots used for reading by people who are blind or visually impaired.
 Braille is not a language, but instead is a code by which many languages are written and read.
-Braille is read with the fingertips, with many braille readers using both hands to read.
-Virtually all letters, numbers, punctuation marks and numerous other symbols can be written with braille.
-Fun fact: experienced braille readers can skim content just like sighted readers!
+Braille is read with the fingertips and virtually all letters, numbers, punctuation marks and other symbols can be written with braille.